The Best Workers’ Compensation Insurance Companies for 2023

 Industry Specialization

 The Hartford does not specialize in construction or any industry in particular when it comes to workers’ compensation insurance.
-However, The Hartford has extensive background covering businesses in every industry through their strong commercial insurance offerings, and with more than two centuries of experience, The Hartford has probably encountered most situations or unique circumstances that could arise.
-This background and experience makes The Hartford a reliable provider for companies in any industry.
+However, The Hartford has an extensive background covering businesses in every industry through their strong commercial insurance offerings, and with more than two centuries of experience, The Hartford has probably encountered most situations or unique circumstances that could arise.
+This background and experience make The Hartford a reliable provider for companies in any industry.

 Financial Strength

-The Hartford is one of the longest standing companies (let alone insurers) in the United States.
+The Hartford is one of the longest-standing companies (let alone insurers) in the United States.
 With this extensive experience, The Hartford has a demonstrated track record of financial strength and stability.
 The major credit ratings agencies back this up, with AM Best rating The Hartford an A+, Moody’s awarding it an A1, and S&P offering an A+, all of which are excellent.
 The Hartford is also a publicly traded company, so anyone interested in learning more about the company’s financial situation has access to the company’s financial statements on their investor relations page.

 Recommendation